bbauska/UofM-AdvStyling/README.md

 the key to success is to have a good understanding of tools and to focus on practical skills rather than just trendy technologies.

 # Week 3-15.
-Introduction to Twitter Bootstrap 3 {#week-3-15.-introduction-to-twitter-bootstrap-3 .unnumbered}
+Introduction to Twitter Bootstrap 3

 ![](./images/image169.jpg){width="4.0in"
 height="2.24957239720035in"}